ryan-rashidian/qemy/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/ryan-rashidian/qemy)
 ![License](https://img.shields.io/badge/license-Apache%202.0-blue)

-Qemy is a modular, open-source financial research toolkit built in Python.
-It features clean access to financial and economic data, a flexible plugin system for running your own models and analysis, and a built in command-line interface - all in one place.

-Project Goal:

-A developer-first alternative to traditional financial platforms - minimalist, hackable, and designed for users who value customization, experimentation, and seamless integration of their own tools.

-**Work in Progress**
+Qemy is an open source Python toolkit for financial and economic research.
+It provides:
+- Clean data access
+- A flexible plugin system
+- Built in command-line interface
+All in one package.

-- Features may change, break, or get replaced as the project evolves.
+**Work in Progress!: Features may change, break, or get replaced as the project evolves.**

 Suggestions are welcome!